Auctionator/Collectionator/README.md

 Run `./GetRecipesToSpellIDs/do-all.sh` in a `bash` shell with `jq` installed to update the recipes data

-To manually add spell ids edit the file `./Collectionator/Data/RecipesToSpellIDs.lua`
+To manually add recipes edit the file `./Collectionator/Data/RecipesToSpellIDs.lua`.
+Each entry is of the form `[recipeID] = spellID`